tobyhogan/react-clock-site/README.md

-A clock site made with React/Typescript.
+A clock site made with React, Typescript.